Fabrizio-Caruso/CROSS-LIB-HD/README.md

 - **CROSS-LIB**: supports at most 64 total tiles: i.e.,  27 redefinable tiles.

 ### Same targets as CROSS-LIB
-In principle it is possible to support the same set of targets as CROSS-LIB even for targets that cannot have 91 redefinable tiles in the same colors and video modes as the ones used by CROSS-LIB
+It is possible to support the same set of targets as CROSS-LIB even for targets that cannot have 91 redefinable tiles in the same colors and video modes as the ones used by CROSS-LIB.

 We can use:

 - __fewer colors__ -> When a given target cannot have 91 redefinable tiles for each available color in CROSS-LIB, it may be possible to have those tiles with fewer color variations or in a different screen mode.
 - __ASCII tiles__ -> If there were a target with graphics that cannot have 91 redefinable monochromatic tiles, the target can still use 91 ASCII characters (no UDG mode).

 ## Compatible with CROSS-LIB
 Source code of games and programs written with CROSS-LIB are compatible with CROSS-LIB-HD.